ReflectionHLE/ReflectionHLE/README.md

 may be different (Keen Dreams is a smooth-scrolling 2D platformer game, while Catacomb Abyss is 3D), but there's still common code for low-level EGA output and 2D picture and font drawing routines, as well as very similar user input and sound output routines.
+Files with such code are often marked "ID Engine".
-In fact, later revisions of these codes are also found in the Wolfenstein 3D codebase.
+A later revision of the codebase is also found in Wolfenstein 3D.

 These source ports aim to reproduce behaviors of original executables for DOS, including bugs, at least if it's not too difficult